hoang-tn/hoang-tn.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a first-year PhD student in Electrical Engineering and Computer Science at MIT, where I’m fortunate to be advised by [Prof. Priya Donti](https://priyadonti.com/).
-Before coming to MIT, I earned my M.S. in Electrical and Electronics Engineering from Chung-Ang University in Seoul, South Korea, and my B.Eng. in Control Engineering and Automation from Hanoi University of Science and Technology in Vietnam.
+Before coming to MIT, I earned my M.S. in Electrical and Electronics Engineering from Chung-Ang University in South Korea, and my B.Eng. in Control Engineering and Automation from Hanoi University of Science and Technology in Vietnam.
 I also worked as a research scientist at KAIST, where I focused on safe reinforcement learning.

 My research lies at the intersection of machine learning, optimization, and control, with a particular focus on developing new methods for large-scale problems in power and energy systems.
 Currently, I’m particularly interested in embedding optimization layers and enforcing physical constraints in deep learning models, aiming to bring domain-grounded structure into the universal function approximators.